quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

-`--index` id of the target index.
+`--index` ID of the target index.
 `--config` Quickwit config file.
-`--query` Query expressed in Tantivy syntax.
+`--query` Query expressed in natural query language (barack AND obama) OR "president of united states").
 `--max-hits` Maximum number of hits returned.
 (Default: 20)
 `--start-offset` Offset in the global result set of the first hit returned.
 (Default: 0)
 `--search-fields` Searches only in those fields.